Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-authorization/README.md

 ## How it works

 Permissions are provided as 'roles' claim in the access token.
-MSAL `acqurTokenSilent` is used to request the access token.
+MSAL `acquireTokenSilent` is used to request the access token.
 If the token is valid, it will be returned from cache; otherwise an attempt to obtain a new token will be made by the library.
 In case of error, no authorization will be granted to the user.

+NOTE: This will change when support for switching between actors is implemented.